 - Use a heart-shaped cookie cutter or a knife to cut a heart shape out of the middle

-- Lower the heat and return both pieces (the heart centre and the outline) to the pan, uncooked-side down
+- Lower the heat and return the bread — both the heart centre and the outline — to the pan, uncooked-side down

-- Add just enough egg white to fill the hole, and then carefully place the egg yolk in the centre
+- Add just enough egg white to fill the hole, and then carefully place the egg yolk in the heart centre of the slice of bread

-- Cover the pan and cook for a couple minutes, checking the egg and toast regularly
+- Cover the pan and cook for a couple of minutes, checking the egg and toast regularly, until the egg is cooked through

 - Spread your choice of jelly, jam, honey or peanut butter on the heart and serve!

 Don’t forget about drinks!
-Delight your darlings with a quick berry smoothie or a glass of strawberry milk (nutrition boost in both = #momwin).
-You can even plop in a fun straw for a festive finishing touch.
+Make a quick berry smoothie or serve a glass of strawberry milk.
+You can even add a fun red- and pinked-striped straw to the glass for a festive finishing touch.